n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 image_alt: "Square in a square in a square."
 ---

-We keep making one category of technical work cheaper, and then reaching for new tooling to solve whatever bottleneck appears downstream.
+We make one category of technical work cheaper, and then reach for new tooling to solve the bottlenecks that appear downstream.

-Sometimes that's exactly the right thing to do.
+Sometimes that's the right thing to do.

 I'm starting to think we reach for it too quickly.

 I've done this myself.

 My agent kept falling into infinite loops, so I built a guardrail extension to stop it.
 It worked.
-Then I discovered I was spending more time managing the guardrail's false positives — legitimately reusing a tool rather than repeating an operation — than the original problem had cost me.
+Then I discovered I was spending more time managing the guardrail's false positives than the original problem had cost me.
+The solution had become the problem.

 I removed it.

 Shorter tasks and more human intervention made the problem disappear.

-The solution had become the problem.

 The pattern repeated.

 When I started experimenting with agent harnesses, I installed six of them, with twenty skills and eight plugins — armed for a battle I didn't understand yet.
-I eventually ended up with one harness and two skills.
+I eventually ended up with one minimal [harness](https://pi.dev/) and two skills.
 [Databricks' benchmark](https://www.databricks.com/blog/benchmarking-coding-agents-databricks-multi-million-line-codebase) on a multi-million-line codebase found the same thing: "simple harnesses performed best on our workloads."

 More features hadn't made the system better.
 Stripping it down had.